RadioButton — Smart UI JavaScript API

 """"

-<smart-radio-button inner-h-t-m-l='Radio Button Label'></smart-radio-button>
+<smart-radio-button inner-h-t-m-l="Radio Button Label"></smart-radio-button>

-const radiobutton = document.querySelector('smart-radio-button');
+const el = document.querySelector('smart-radio-button');

-radiobutton.innerHTML = 'New Radio Button Label';
+el.innerHTML = "New Radio Button Label";

-const radiobutton = document.querySelector('smart-radio-button');
+const el = document.querySelector('smart-radio-button');

-const radiobutton = document.querySelector('smart-radio-button');
+const innerHTML = el.innerHTML;

 Sets or retrieves the current language code (e.g., "en", "fr", "es") used by the component or application.
 This property works together with the messages property to determine which set of localized messages or translations should be displayed to the user.
 Adjusting the language value dynamically updates the displayed content based on the corresponding messages for the selected language.